 A Smart Casual Guide For Men

-In 2020 a question I was asked time and time again by styling clients was, ‘what do I wear when a suit feels too formal, but a hoody feels too casual?’
+A question I’m often asked ‘what do I wear when a suit feels too formal, but a hoody feels too casual?’

 Texture